How to Deploy Lightning Web Components with Workbench in Salesforce

 In this step-by-step guide, you’ll learn exactly how to Deploy Lightning Web Components with Workbench, the fast and reliable way — no terminal, no extensions, just results.
 If you need a refresher on what Lightning Web Components are then check out my previous article.

-🔧 What is Workbench in Salesforce?
+🔧 What is Workbench?

 Workbench is a web-based tool provided by Salesforce that lets you interact with your org via the Tooling API and Metadata API.
 It’s especially useful for deploying metadata like Lightning Web Components (LWC) without using the Salesforce CLI.